NCAR/DART/guide/advice-for-new-collaborators.rst

-Working with Collaborators on Porting New Models
+Working with collaborators on porting new models
 ================================================

 The DART team often collaborates with other groups to help write the interface code to a new model.
-The fastest way to get started is to meet, either virtually or in person, to discussr what is involved in supporting a different model.
+The most efficient way to get started is to meet with DAReS staff either virtually or in person, to discuss what is involved in supporting a different model.

-If part of the team is not yet familiar with Data Assimilation (DA) we recommend they review the introductory material <here> and also look at either DartLab or the DART tutorial.
+If part of your team isn't familiar with data assimilation yet, you should review the introductory material in this documentation and and also look at work through the concepts in the :doc:`/theory/readme`.

-Goals of Using DART
+Goals of using DART
 -------------------

 DART is the Data Assimilation Research Testbed.
 It is a collection of